gkelekov/docker-alpine-postfix/README.md

 Image exposes standard port 25 for incoming messages.
 If any other port needed, change it in Dockerfile and it will work fine.

+Etc and templates directories are for adding files if you are migrating Postfix from linux install to Docker, or from server to server.
+Etc directory should use only static, not changable files, and templates files that could be changed, like "main.cf" configuration.
+This is great if you have a lot of changes or you are testing differenet configurations.

 To run the container, you first need to build image and then run it
 ```
 docker build -t alpine-postfix .